WildCodeSchool/bugs-squad-project-KIT/README.md

 ## 🔎 **SHOWCASE**

 ### Key features
-* Connexion page
+* Homepage with connexion & sign up
-* Dashboard
+* Dashboard with drag & drop
+* Collections with a CRUD
+* Todolist with a CRUD
+* RSS feed
-* Database with 2 tables
+* Contact page with a mailer
-* Display of data on 2 front pages : Knights and Quests
-* Modal for further informations of data elements

 <br />